Mosquito sucking blood

 You may see mosquitoes flying around outside, especially near lights - mosquitoes are attracted to certain wavelengths of light.
 You may also find them near sources of standing water like gutters or garden ponds.

 Look for the larvae, known as wrigglers, in any standing water.
-That could be a pond, a puddle, an old tire, a hollow in a tree trunk, or anywhere else.
+That could be a pond, a puddle, an old tyre, a hollow in a tree trunk, or anywhere else.

 Common Mosquito Breeding Locations